adamcornish/red_panda/README.md

 ## Software versions of 3rd party tools

 ### Samtools
-As of right now, Red Panda has only been confirmed to work with samtools versions 0.1.19–1.8.
-Version 1.9 (i.e., bcftools mpileup, the spiritual successor to samtools mpileup) likely works, but more testing is necessary.
+As of right now, Red Panda works with samtools versions 0.1.19–1.8.
+However, if you are using version 1.9 of samtools, then you must switch to the bcftools mpileup command as it is the spiritual successor to samtools mpileup.

 #### GATK HaplotypeCaller
 Feel free to use the most up-to-date version of GATK HaplotypeCaller on the variants generated in the "data/vcf/to_check" directory.